The following courses are available for study at the Whyalla campus:

-To access a copy of the Regional Study Guide, click here.
+To access a copy of the Whyalla Study Guide, click here.
 Check out our full list of study options or about studying externally at UniSA.
 Access our full range of brochures here.

 Take the next step towards your career goal, while continuing with your work and other commitments.